 The good doesn’t feel good and the bad doesn’t feel bad.
 Nothing feels in any way, and I no longer want to have control over anything.
 The world can take care of itself.
 I don’t feel like looking after it anymore.
 If it wants me in it, it can open its own doors this time.
-And even then, I’m unsure I’d go through them.
-I’m unsure I’d go through anything right now.
-The doors and windows are shut and sealed.
+And even then, I’m not sure I’d go through them.
+I’m not sure I’d go through anything right now.
+The doors and windows are closed and sealed.
 Nothing comes through; no more sadness, no new joy.
-I’m dangerously close to emotional burnout, and I haven’t got a clue how to stop it, or anyone to ask for one.
+I’m dangerously close to emotional burnout, and I have no idea how to stop it or ask someone for help.

-“I only believe in fire.
+‘I only believe in fire.
 Life.
 Fire.
 Being myself on fire I set others on fire.
 Never death.
-Fire and life.” – Anaïs Nin
+Fire and life.’ – Anaïs Nin